KGrafton86/LabradorCoatColors/README.md

 ## Genotype to Phenotype Logic folder
 To determine what phenotype a genotype is, the prototype just looks through a list.
 I worked out the decision logic in Python, and created a test file to test every possible combination of these 3 genes.

-To run lab_coat_colors.py, genotype should be entered like this: BbEeDd To run test_all_genotypes.py, comment out the line in lab_coat_colors.py that runs the main function To run labrador_test_or_main, comment out the lines in both lab_coat_colors.py and test_all_genotypes.py that run the main functions
+To run lab_coat_colors.py, genotype should be entered like this: BbEeDd</br>
+To run test_all_genotypes.py, comment out the line in lab_coat_colors.py that runs the main function</br>
+To run labrador_test_or_main, comment out the lines in both lab_coat_colors.py and test_all_genotypes.py that run the main functions

 ## Web Application